 Some of the largest titles from the 2010s proved with their pixelated visuals that graphics aren’t the only thing that has improved in gaming: narrative, game feel, and the sheer scale of games have also been improved, with titles like Undertale (2015), Hotline Miami (2012), and Minecraft (2009) exemplifying these improvements respectively, while still paying homage to the pixel.
 Even in 2018, games like the rogue-like Wizard of Legend combine quality game feel, solid mechanics, and impressive visuals with pixel graphics.

 Pixel art has begun to reach beyond gaming -- it has become an artistic medium in and of itself.
-It is a technically, yet tastefully, dated style.
+It is technically, yet tastefully, dated style.
 The works of Youth Toyoi, known simply as “1041uuu”, an illustrator from Japan, do a stunning job at embodying this.
-Much of his art are gifs—living, breathing animations that loop endlessly.
+Much of his arts are gifs—living, breathing animations that loop endlessly.
 They’re hypnotic, with an incredible command of color.
-They seem to hold the past and the future in both hands, making the present—a Japanese city scape, a distant Mt.
-Fuji, or a doe by a riverbank—that much more rich and engulfing.
+They seem to hold the past and the future in both hands, making the present—a Japanese cityscape, a distant Mt.
+Fuji, or a doe by a riverbank—that much richer and engulfing.

 Game engines have also become increasingly accessible to the public, which means that these home-brewed pixel graphics have a place to be implemented.
 The Godot Engine and GameMaker Studios have native pixel art editors, while Godot, Unity, and Unreal are engines that are free for anyone to use and try out.

-Pixel art and graphics aren’t going anywhere; the pixel is the most pure visual representation of video gaming, and as narrative, game feel, processing power, mechanics, and scope continue to improve within gaming, the pixel aesthetic will remain timeless.
+Pixel art and graphics aren’t going anywhere; the pixel is the purest visual representation of video gaming, and as narrative, game feel, processing power, mechanics, and scope continue to improve within gaming, the pixel aesthetic will remain timeless.